Pineconium/ShillingLang/Start.md

 ## 4. Loops.
 There are multiple ways to declare a loop.
 Such as a `while` loop, which will keep running as long as a certain condition is true and a `forever` loop, which will keep running until a `escape` is called.

-Heres an example of a use of a `while` loop:
+Here is an example of a use of a `while` loop:
 ```
 vari Count = 1;
 start Main;